Prosecutors offer to drop 5 charges against Sam Bankman-Fried if judge sets second trial - KTVZ

 By Kara Scannell, CNN

-New York (CNN) — Federal prosecutors told a judge in a letter late Wednesday night that they would agree to drop five of the 13 criminal charges against FTX founder Sam Bankman-Fried if the court would set a second trial for those charges early next year.
+New York (CNN) — Federal prosecutors agreed to drop five of the 13 criminal charges against FTX founder Sam Bankman-Fried if the court would set a second trial for those charges early next year.

-The move comes as cryptocurrency entrepreneur Bankman-Fried won an initial step towards challenging those additional charges in the Bahamas earlier this week.
+The move is a small win for Bankman-Fried, who was initially charged with eight federal counts of fraud and conspiracy when he was extradited from the Bahamas in December.
+Following his return to US shores, federal prosecutors tacked on five more charges.
+He has pleaded not guilty to all of them.

-Bankman-Fried was originally indicted and extradited from the Caribbean nation on eight criminal charges for engaging in what prosecutors allege was one of the largest financial frauds in US history.
+Still, the original eight charges are among the most serious against Bankman-Fried, who is scheduled to stand trial in October.
+Prosecutors allege that Bankman-Fried, 31, orchestrated a yearslong scheme involving securities fraud, campaign finance violations and money laundering.
+If convicted on those charges, he could face around 100 years in prison.

 The-CNN-Wire